Unemployed persons by LFS

 - in the reference week were not employed;

-- were available to take up work during two weeks after the reference week.
+- were available to take up work within two weeks from the end of during two weeks after the reference week.

-Persons who were not seeking work because they had already found a job and were only waiting to start work within the period no longer that 3 months and were ready to take it up, are also included in the category of the unemployed.
+Persons who were not seeking work because they had already found a job and were waiting to start it within a period of no longer than 3 months and were ready to take it up, are also included in the category of the unemployed.

 Resolution concerning statistics of work, employment and labour underutilization adopted by the Nineteenth International